-Many metropolitan hospitals are also leading employers in cities.
+For the first time in history, the healthcare industry is now the largest employer in the United States.
+It has surpassed the retail and manufacturing industry which dominated employment for most of the 20th century.
+Many metropolitan hospital systems are now leading employers in many cities.
 For example in Houston, both Memorial Hermann Health System and MD Anderson Cancer Center have as many employees as United Airlines, Chevron, Shell, and Exxon corporations combined.

 As you see, just in a short 100 years, hospitals evolved from what Benjamin Rush called “the Sinks of human life” to places of prestige and pride where scientific and technological advancements have made miracles happen for many common ailments.
 But in the last 25 years, due to the rising costs of healthcare and the sprawling expansion of hospitals increasing their size and complexity, there have been some detrimental effects.
 This is why many experts in healthcare see this as a time for a new transformation with innovations and reforms in healthcare so that the miracles of modern medicine remain a sustainable venture in the 21st century.